Parenting in the Digital Age: How to Balance Technology and Traditional Learning at Home

 2. Combine Digital Learning with Hands-On Activities

 Technology works best when complemented by real-world experiences.
-Encourage children to apply what they learn digitally in everyday life.
+Encourage children to apply what they learn digitally in everyday life as part of effective digital parenting Mumbai practices.

 • If a child watches a science experiment online, replicate it physically at home.